-For more information refer to the Method Return Directives section in the previous chapter.
-For information about how and where to define methods see the Creating Script Methods section later in this chapter.
+For more information refer to the Method Return Directives section in this manual.
+For information about how and where to define methods see the Creating Script Methods section later in this section.

-'''

-This Script-IV method is invoked when a user wishes to add or change
+''' This Script-IV method is invoked when a user wishes to add or change

 invoice data by using a screen for data input.

 LN OELINVD

 SN OESINVD

 FN OEFINVD

 MAINLINE

 !
 Get the Global data for the invoice

 FORMAT INCLUDE #OEFINVD, OPT="NONE"

 LET OEFINVD = #OEFINVD

 !
 Copy to local format

 !
 (For an explanation of Global vs Local

 !
 Formats see the Local versus global

-! formats section later in this chapter)
+! formats section later in this manual)

 OPEN SCREEN OESINVD

 PRINT SCREEN OESINVD

 PRINT SCREEN OESINVD DATA !
 Output current data values

 INPUT SCREEN OESINVD !
-Input the revised data v
+Input the revised data values

 LET #OEFINVD = OEFINVD !
 Copy new data to Global

-!
-Input the revised data values

 LET MSG1$[0] = "PRINT ROW" !
 Re-print the row in the View

 ! on exit.

 '''